What We Do: About the Buddy Bison School Program

 Centered around our lovable woolly mascot, Buddy Bison™ our programs help kids develop that special bond with nature.
 As Buddy Bison says, “explore outdoors, the parks are yours!”
 Depending on the level of funding for each school and the number of trips approved by each school district, we provide two or more park experiences where students will learn from park rangers, naturalists, outdoor recreation experts and other outdoor education professionals.
 Classroom visits by wildlife experts, rangers and naturalists are also provided.
 We bring kids to parks – and parks to kids!

 The goals of all of our park experiences whether they are in the park or in the classroom are: 1) education – we align and enhance classroom lessons in STEM, history, social studies as well as other disciplines, 2) health and wellness through outdoor recreation, and 3) park stewardship – we foster current and future caretakers of our parks and the environment.

-While they do not receive financial support from NPT, we have learned of numerous schools that do not have Title I status who also use the Buddy Bison Program to engage their students with the great outdoors.
+While they do not receive support from NPT, we have learned of numerous schools that do not have Title I status who also use our free online resources to engage their students with the great outdoors.

-To learn more about our school program contact, Billy Schrack, director of youth programs at firstname.lastname@example.org or call 301-279-7275 ext.
-20. To learn how you can support a school in your community, contact Maryann Kearns, director of development at email@example.com or call 301-279-7275 ext.
-15.
+To learn more about our school program or how you can support a school in your community contact, Billy Schrack, director of youth programs at firstname.lastname@example.org or call 301-279-7275 ext.
+20.

 NPT provides learning experiences in local, state, and national parks and public lands.